99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Use EC2 instance profiles is a container for an IAM role that you can use to pass role information to an EC2 instance when the instance
 starts.
 This is a secure way to authorize and EC2 instance to access AWS services.

+"--dry-run" argument Checks whether you have the required  permissions  for  the  action, without actually making the request

 # EC2 Storage
 <img width="50" alt="image" src="https://github.com/ionutsuciu1999/AWSnote/assets/73752549/e04b234a-8821-4d49-94e8-9295df6a2c08">